Showing posts with label Victoria. Show all posts

 The last time my daughter and her husband visited we rented kayaks at Aqua Verde and ventured out into "The Cut" toward Lake Washington.
 Not long into the trip, Hubby lost control of the foot rudder and we had to manage on our own.
 We were sharing the waters with much bigger boats.
 I think they could hear me yelling at Hubby all the way to Bellevue.
 My first and last kayaking adventure.
 But I know you all are much more brave than I.

 A mere 20 minute ferry ride and you are in a rural paradise (though in the summer, lines to get ON the ferry can be long.
 Plan accordingly).
 Miles of beaches, wineries, good food and lovely, historic towns like Langley and Coupeville.
-You know those Penn Cove mussels you love you much?
+You know those Penn Cove mussels you love so much?
 They are from here.

 No Matter Where You Live, Visit Your Library.
 Make it a destination.